rodaryrodarbarcelona/RodarYRodar/README.md

 ## 👀 Want to learn more?

-Feel free to check [our documentation](https://docs.astro.build) or jump into our [Discord server](https://astro.build/chat nuevo cambio para publicar en vercel
+Feel free to check [our documentation](https://docs.astro.build) or jump into our [Discord server](https://astro.build/chat nuevo cambio para publicar en vercel parte dos